teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 and has helped us segment the concerns about certain tech.
 Side by side comparisons would be very interesting for someone to read 5 years into the future when some resistance, unrest, and whispers ignite questions about how the team is spending their day.
-May that never happen to you.. at least not for a decade.
+May that never happen to you... at least not for a decade.